jes/scamp-cpu/ALU.md

  * the ZX/ZY ("zero x"/"zero y") flags are replaced with EX/EY ("enable x"/"enable y")
    which do the same thing but inverted, so that it can be implemented with an AND gate instead of a mux
- * there is a carry input to the adder, from the flags register, which can be enabled with CE

 ## Operations